joeornstein/maymester-text-as-data-2022/README.md

-# maymester-text-as-data-2022
+# maymester-text-as-data
-Code and data repository for Text As Data Course (UGA Maymester 2022, POLS 8500)
+Code and data repository for Text As Data Course (UGA Maymester 2025, POLS 8500)